Fireman's Fund Insurance Company: Timeline

 1984 — Insured the ABC telecast of the 1984 Olympics.

 1985 — Fireman's Fund was sold off by American Express and became an independent company.

 1991 — Allianz acquired Fireman's Fund.

 2001 — All of the company's 109 New York employees located in the south tower of the World Trade Center survived the September 11 attacks.

 2004 — Fireman's Fund launched the Heritage Program, a recommitment of its founding philanthropic mission to support the fire service.
 Grants are given to local fire departments to help purchase new equipment, tools and training.

 2006 — Created the first green insurance products in the United States.

 2014 — Announced that Allianz Global Corporate & Specialty would fully integrate the commercial Property/Casualty business of Fireman's Fund beginning in January 2015.

 2015 — ACE Limited, a Swiss insurance company, agrees to purchase Fireman's Fund personal lines business for $365 million.

 2016 — ACE combined with and adopted the Chubb name in January 2016 after the acquisition was completed.

 2019 — Fireman's Fund moves out of its Novato complex, leaving for a smaller complex in Petaluma.
 The building lies abandoned, but proposals have been made to turn the complex into housing.

 2020 — Fireman's Fund Insurance Company was sued by Lionsgate for $1.62 million following the death of a cast member and a fire that destroyed a Hungarian studio during the shooting of its 2018 film Robin Hood.

 2025- Bay West Development intends to initiate demolition of the former Fireman’s Fund office campus on or shortly after September 8, 2025.
 The expected start of demolition is tentative and subject to change.
 The demolition process will include removing the existing office buildings, parking lots, on-site utilities, man-made pond, landscaping, and other constructed improvements within the area bounded by East Campus Drive, West Campus Drive, and San Marin Drive.

 Business model

 Fireman's Fund worked with independent agents and brokers and was composed of two (2) primary business units: commercial insurance (includes agribusiness) and personal insurance.

 Commercial Insurance offered businesses and organizations risk management by providing admitted and non-admitted solutions, customized products for a variety of industries and program business for small to mid-sized affinity programs.

 Personal insurance for high-net-worth and affluent customers included home, auto, valuables, excess liability, art, wine, and jewelry collections, yacht, and watercraft.

-Fireman's Fund provided Farm and Ranch insurance for American farmers since 1876 – owner occupied family farms and larger scale agricultural operations for ranchers, farmers, and dairy owners.
+Fireman's Fund had provided Farm and Ranch insurance for American farmers since 1876 – owner occupied family farms and larger scale agricultural operations for ranchers, farmers, and dairy owners.

 Fireman's Fund was the first insurer in the United States to offer green insurance coverage for both personal and commercial lines, starting in 2006.